silicon-roundabout-ventures/roundabout-ventures-dashboard/README.md

 - Fallback to mock data if API is not available
 - Error handling for API connection issues
 - Fund statistics calculation from raw data

+## 📝 Building in Public: Blog & Substack Integration

+The "Building in Public" section of the dashboard features a modern blog that automatically pulls content from Silicon Roundabout Ventures' Substack publication:

+- **RSS Feed Integration**: Automatically fetches the latest posts from the firm's Substack using its RSS feed
+- **Content Transformation**: Converts Substack's HTML content to properly styled, responsive components
+- **Image Optimization**: Handles Substack images through Gatsby's image optimization pipeline
+- **Article Previews**: Displays post excerpts with "Read More" functionality to drive traffic to full articles
+- **Mobile Responsive**: Adapts to all screen sizes while maintaining readability
+- **Caching**: Implements caching mechanisms to reduce API calls and improve performance

+This integration allows the team to write and publish content on Substack while automatically maintaining a consistent look and feel on the main website, eliminating duplicate content management.

 ## 📊 Fund Statistics